sobolevn/git-secret/man/man1/git-secret-init.1.md

 ## DESCRIPTION
+`git-secret-init` - initializes a `git-secret` repo by setting up a `.gitsecret` directory.

-`git-secret-init` should be run inside a `git` repo to set up the .gitsecret directory and initialize the repo for git-secret.
+`git-secret-init` should be run inside a `git` repo, to create the `.gitsecret` directory and initialize the repo for git-secret.
-Until repository is initialized with `git secret init`, all other `git-secret` commands are unavailable.
+Until a repository is initialized with `git secret init`, all other `git-secret` commands are unavailable.

 If a `.gitsecret` directory already exists, `git-secret-init` exits without making any changes.
 Otherwise,